abrahmgo/KueskiTest/README.md

 ### The app

 The demo was coded with a combination between swift ui and ui kit, everything was separated into layers, taking into account clean architecture as a reference, where the lower layers do not know upper layers, everything is decoupled

+### Why use a gemfile?

+It is essential that the entire development team work on the same version of dependencies, thus ensuring that they work in the same environment